grnet/synnefo/docs/admin-guide.rst

    $ kamaki config set user.url https://accounts.example.com
    $ kamaki config set token ...

-To test that everything works, try authenticating the current account with kamaki:
+To test that everything works, try authenticating the current account with
+kamaki:

 .. code-block:: console

   $ kamaki user authenticate

-This will output some user information.
-For example, *uuid* (unique user id) is quite useful.
+This will output user information.

 Upload Image
 ------------

 By convention, images are stored in a container called ``images``.
 Check if the container exists, by listing all containers in your account:

 .. code-block:: console